kanekoshoyu/exchange-collection/README.md

 ## partnership
 I keep this project opensource so that everyone can take part of it.
 If you have any OpenAPI / AsyncAPI document for a crypto exchange, you are more than welcome to add with a pull request, or I am willing to purchase as well.
 If you want to get an exchange integrated, I can help get that up for an one-off cost in one week, just enough to pay my freelancing partner to get it done.
 Please contact [Sho Kaneko](https://github.com/kanekoshoyu) for details.
+I realised that there is no asyncapi rust client generator, I will set up a new repo for it and publish to npm.

 ## see also
 - [guilder](https://github.com/kanekoshoyu/guilder) - Unopinionated Cross-Exchange Crypto Trading Library